vitwit/zk-multisig/simapp/gnarkcli/README.md

 simd query bank balances $ADDR
 ```

 CONGRATS!
-You just send a cosmos-sdk tx using a zk proof!
+You just sent a cosmos-sdk tx using a zk proof!